[REVEALED] Indian Foods That Start With I

 Butter Chicken, also known as Murgh Makhani, is a luscious and creamy curry that has gained global popularity.
 Succulent pieces of chicken are marinated, grilled, and then simmered in a rich tomato and cream-based sauce.
 The result is a decadent and flavorful dish that pairs perfectly with naan or rice.
 Butter chicken exemplifies the indulgent side of Indian cuisine and is a favorite among both locals and international food enthusiasts.

-See also [REVEALED] Frozen Foods That Start With G
+See also Desserts That Start With J

 13. Indian Dessert – Indian Kulfi